mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 so I think that the greedy approach won't work.

-**Brainstorm brute force**: For a brute-force solution, I'd put some books on a shelf and then attempt to put the remaining books in the next shelf and so on recursively, in the recursion, I'd have a parameter `i` that's would tell me where to start in the array of books, to decide how many books I can put on a shelf I'd also need an accumulator that keeps track of the current width sum
+**Brainstorm brute force**: For a brute-force solution, I'd put some books on a shelf and then attempt to put the remaining books in the next shelf and so on recursively, in the recursion, I'd have a parameter `i` that would tell me where to start in the array of books, to decide how many books I can put on a shelf I'd also need an accumulator that keeps track of the current width sum

 **Optimized brute force width dp**: